Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats replay "test1,test2"` will replay the given tests `test1` and `test2`

-- `cats fuzz` will fuzz based on a given request template, rather than an OpenAPI contract
+- `cats template` will fuzz based on a given request template, rather than an OpenAPI contract

 - `cats run` will run functional and targeted security tests written in the CATS YAML format